MicrosoftDocs/win32/desktop-src/Msi/directory-type.md

 ---
-Description: 'The Directory Type of semantic type is one of the Key Format Types, which consists of a foreign key into the Directory table provided by the user.' ms.assetid: 'b5a0ed38-1dda-4c33-9429-0cbe87e13aef'
+Description: The Directory Type of semantic type is one of the Key Format Types, which consists of a foreign key into the Directory table provided by the user. ms.assetid: b5a0ed38-1dda-4c33-9429-0cbe87e13aef
 title: Directory Type
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Directory Type